When Will ‘The Originals’ Season 4 Come To Netflix?

 — Netflix Life (@NetflixLifee) May 2, 2017

 There are currently four shows from the network still with uncertain future.
 The Originals and iZombie look to be the only ones set for renewals—likely with the midseason start dates again.
-If fans want to see the show renewed, they need to keep tuning in live or streaming it afterwards.
+If fans want to see the show renewed, they need to keep tuning in live or streaming it afterward.
 Tweeting during the episode timeslot will also help.

 Things are not looking good for the Mikaelsons this season.
 When The Originals Season 4 began, each sibling life was questionable.
 Hayley had spent five years attempting to save the Mikaelsons from their dire fates and save Klaus from Marcel’s torture.
 Now that they are all free and alive, they have The Hollow to contend with.